-On Windows 10, if you keep getting the “Please insert a disk into USB drive” message trying to access your USB flash drive, or the “Windows was unable to complete the format” message when trying to reformat the drive, chances are that the drive has corrupted data or something else went totally wrong.
+On Windows 10, if you keep getting the “Please insert a disk into USB drive” message trying to access your USB flash drive, or the “Windows was unable to complete the format” message when trying to reformat the drive, chances are the drive has corrupted data or something else went wrong.

 Type the following command to identify the removable drive you want to repair and press Enter:

-Get-Disk 1 | Clear-Disk -RemoveData
+Get-Disk 6 | Clear-Disk -RemoveData

 Type Y to confirm that you want to wipe the specified drive and press Enter.

-Type the following command to create a new partition using the NTFS file system and assign a name for the USB drive and press Enter:
+Type the following command to create a new partition using the NTFS file system and assign a name for the USB drive, and press Enter:

-New-Partition -DiskNumber 1 -UseMaximumSize | Format-Volume -FileSystem NTFS -NewFileSystemLabel myUSB
+New-Partition -DiskNumber 6 -UseMaximumSize | Format-Volume -FileSystem NTFS -NewFileSystemLabel myUSB

 Type the following command to assign a drive letter to the USB drive and press Enter:

-Get-Partition -DiskNumber 1 | Set-Partition -NewDriveLetter F
+Get-Partition -DiskNumber 6 | Set-Partition -NewDriveLetter G

-Once you’ve completed the steps, open File Explorer and navigate to This PC, and you should now be able to access and store data again on your removable drive.
+Once you complete the steps, open File Explorer and navigate to “This PC,” and you should now be able to access and store data on the removable drive.